Second quantized quantum field theory based on invariance properties of locally conformally flat space-times: Introduction

 \section{Introduction}

 Since the earliest development of quantum field theory (QFT), and to the dismay of its inventors such as Dirac and Feynman, QFT has been subject to problems associated with infinities or divergences in its defining equations.
-It has been said [1] that the existence of such infinities is one of the main barriers to integrating QFT and general relativity (GR) into a single theory.
 It has been found possible through the processes known as regularization and renormalization, to manipulate these infinities, {\em post factum} and produce answers in close agreement with experimental observation.
 However it has not been found possible to modify the defining equations or principles to give finite well defined governing equations which produce the same outputs or predictions as the result of regularizing and renormalizing the divergent, not well defined, equations.

-We propose that the fundamental reason for this state of affairs is that the Feynman propagators for the scalar particle, photon, fermion, W boson etc., and other objects in QFT, are being treated as complex, complex $4\times4$ matrix or tensor valued functions defined on Minkowski space ${\bf R}^4$ while they should, however, be viewed as appropriate valued measures on ${\bf R}^4$.
+We propose that the fundamental reason for this state of affairs is that the Feynman propagators for the scalar particle, photon, fermion, W boson etc. are being treated as complex, complex $4\times4$ matrix or tensor valued functions defined on Minkowski space ${\bf R}^4$ while they should, however, be viewed as appropriate valued measures on ${\bf R}^4$.
 We propose that the basic objects of (2$^{\mbox{nd}}$ quantized) QFT should be measures or operators defined on function spaces such as the space of Schwartz spinors which we will define below.

 The question then arises as to which of such measures or operators have physical significance and our answer is that this comes about through the geometry and then subsequently the topology of space-time.
-In a previous paper [2] it was shown how modeling space-time as a locally Minkowskian causal structure leads to the consideration of M\"{o}bius structures (which are closely related to locally conformally flat (pseudo-)Riemannian manifolds) and associated bundles.
-In particular there is associated with any M\"{o}bius structure a principal bundle $Q$ with structure group $K$.
-Conformal invariance has been studied in QFT for many decades [3,4].
-In [2] classical quantum field theory (relativistic quantum mechanics) as defined by Maxwell's equations and the Dirac equation were derived by considering actions of $K$ on ${\bf R}^4$ and ${\bf C}^4$ respectively.
+In a previous paper (Mashford, 2017) it was shown how modeling space-time as a locally Minkowskian causal structure leads to the consideration of M\"{o}bius structures (which are closely related to locally conformally flat (pseudo-)Riemannian manifolds) and associated bundles.
+In particular there is associated with any M\"{o}bius structure a principal bundle $Q$ with structure group a group $K$.
+Classical quantum field theory (relativistic quantum mechanics) as defined by Maxwell's equations and the Dirac equation were derived by considering actions of $K$ on ${\bf R}^4$ and ${\bf C}^4$ respectively.

 We will define a number of natural function algebras on which $K$ acts and consider bundles associated to $Q$ through these actions.
 It will be shown that the requirement that components of objects at any given point in space-time transform covariantly (in an appropriate sense) leads one to seek $K$ intertwining operators (operators which commute with the action of $K$).